kingkuong/small-js-things/games/slotMachine/README.md

 * Control the winning probability (by changing content of the slot machine)
 * Payout is equal to probability & cost to play 1 game
 * The house always win ;)
+* Assuming unlimited money, the game will pay until there's a winner